-Celebration - Focusing on God's work in the world and in our lives.
-Drawing joy and strength as we recognize God's faithfulness in our lives.
+Celebration - Focusing on God's work in the world and in your life.
+Drawing joy and strength as you recognize God's faithfulness in you life.

 Guidance (Counseling, Life Coaching) - Seeking and giving guidance to others in and through counseling and mentoring relationships, seeking to discern God's wisdom for life.